Network Automation Tools List

 There is also a version called Ansible Engine which is the core of Ansible driven by CLI but with a paid support model from RedHat.

 If you are looking for free network configuration automation tools, you can’t go wrong with Ansible Core.

-If you want to use the GUI for Ansible there is also an open source version of Ansible Tower called Ansible AWX – this is unsupported but does give you the chance to benefit from all the features of Tower for free.
+If you want to use the GUI for Ansible there is also an open source version called Ansible AWX – this is unsupported but does give you the chance to benefit from all the features of Tower for free.

-If you are looking for network engineer software tools, Ansible is the swiss army knife of network automation tools, if you can do it on the CLI then you can get Ansible to automate it.
+If you are looking for network engineer software tools, Ansible is one of the best network automation tools, if you can do it on the CLI then you can get Ansible to automate it.